 The ability to store data in something we made out of silicon is just mind-boggling to me.
 It is like flying airplanes.
 Sure you will read about how it works and you will understand the physics behind it.
 But when you are sitting in a flight, tied to a chair hurtling through the sky in a metal box, all the science goes right out the window and the feat is just impressive.
 Quite similarly storing of memory is a very important technology.
 This is possible due to semiconductors.
-And we have the ability to store data due to Latches and flip-flops.
+And we have the ability to store digital data due to flip-flops and latches.

 What is a digital latch?